Nano Dimension Announces Israeli Court Ruling That Board Can Continue Leading as Normal, Including Completion of a Stratasys Transaction

 The Company Intends to Appeal to the Supreme Court

-Waltham, Mass., April 17, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. (Nasdaq: NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, announced today that the Israeli court decided that the Company’s board of directors can continue to lead and govern the Company as they have been with full capacity to make decisions in-line with their existing responsibilities, including with regards to completion of a transaction with Stratasys (Nasdaq: SSYS).
+Waltham, Mass., April 17, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. NNDM "Nano Dimension" or the "Company"))), a leading supplier of Additively Manufactured Electronics ("AME") and multi-dimensional polymer, metal & ceramic Additive Manufacturing ("AM") 3D printers, announced today that the Israeli court decided that the Company's board of directors can continue to lead and govern the Company as they have been with full capacity to make decisions in-line with their existing responsibilities, including with regards to completion of a transaction with Stratasys SSYS.

 This decision confirms that the board of directors has full legitimacy to transact with Stratasys, in contrast to what was stated in the Stratasys press releases concerning the Company's indicative offers to buy the Stratasys shares.